Skip to main content

 • College of Veterinary Medicine

-The College of Engineering: Purdue’s College of Engineering is one of the most noteworthy engineering programs in the country.
+Purdue’s College of Engineering is one of the most noteworthy engineering programs in the country.
 Many students end up attending Purdue because of the school’s name recognition in the engineering industry.
-A large part of the school’s prestige comes from the aerospace program; with its outstanding alumni like Neil Armstrong!
-And all of the engineering degrees offered at Purdue prepare students for great success in the industry!
+A considerable part of the school’s prestige is thanks to its aerospace program, which counts Neil Armstrong, the first person to walk on the moon, among its alumni.

-The College of Agriculture: Through its 31 different majors (including Agricultural Engineering, Biochemistry, Agricultural Systems Management, Sustainable Foods, and Farming Systems, and more), the College of Agriculture at Purdue educates students on the challenges that affect our planet and our journey towards sustainable living.
+The College of Agriculture at Purdue educates students on the challenges that affect our planet and our journey toward sustainable living.
 Students are trained to think efficiently and creatively about how to approach these challenges.
-While agriculture is a niche field of study, graduates from agriculture programs are currently in demand and will be crucial for the future of sustainability.
+While agriculture is a niche field of study, graduates from agriculture programs are in demand and play critical roles in the future of sustainability.

-The College of Pharmacy: Purdue’s College of Pharmacy was established in 1884 and has built a strong reputation.
-The two undergraduate programs offered by the college are the B.S. in Pharmaceutical Sciences and the Pre-PharmD program.
-In the Pre-PharmD program, students participate in the 2-year, non-degree program then apply for their 4-year PharmD program.
-This 6-year accelerated path to a PharmD professional degree is advantageous for future pharmacists looking to incur less debt.
+Purdue’s College of Pharmacy was established in 1884 and has built a strong reputation.
+It offers two undergraduate programs: a B.S. in Pharmaceutical Sciences and the Pre-PharmD program.
+In the Pre-PharmD program, students participate in a two-year, non-degree program, then apply for the four-year PharmD program.
+This six-year accelerated path to a PharmD professional degree is advantageous for future pharmacists looking to incur less debt.

-The College of Veterinary Medicine: Purdue’s veterinary medicine program falls within the world’s top 50 programs.
-The one undergraduate degree offered by the College of Veterinary Medicine is in Veterinary Nursing.
+Purdue’s College of Veterinary Medicine is commonly thought of as a top 50 program in the world.
+The college offers one undergraduate degree in Veterinary Nursing.
 To pursue a DVM (Doctor of Veterinary Medicine) professional degree, students must first complete a bachelor’s degree outside of the College of Veterinary Medicine.
-Students who want to pursue a DVM professional degree through the College of Veterinary Medicine often complete their undergraduate studies through the College of Agriculture or the College of Science.
+Students who want to pursue a DVM professional degree through the College of Veterinary Medicine typically complete their undergraduate studies through the College of Agriculture or the College of Science.

 Location